 Chinese New Year celebrations aren’t limited to Mainland China.
 Anywhere you find a significant Chinese population, you’ll find Lunar New Year festivals.
-Hong Kong, Indonesia, Macau, Malaysia, Philippines, Singapore, Taiwan, and Thailand all have large celebrations, and outside of Asia, cities like San Francisco, Toronto, New York and Vancouver boast popular parades and festivities.
+Hong Kong, Indonesia, Macau, Malaysia, Philippines, Singapore, Taiwan, and Thailand all have large celebrations, and outside of Asia, cities like San Francisco, Toronto and Vancouver boast popular parades and festivities.

 Have you ever been part of the celebrations?
 They leave a lasting impression!
 They continue for a full 15 days and are made up of colourful, boisterous and well-loved traditions.
 My favourite part of the Chinese New Year are the Lion Dancers, with their bright and ornate costumes, strident drumbeats and athletic performers.
-In Vancouver, decorative red lanterns hang everywhere and we all hope for the winter rains to hold off so residents can line the downtown parade route, which winds through the city’s traditional Chinatown.
-2013 marks the 40th year the colourful parade has been held in Vancouver.
+In Vancouver, decorative red lanterns hang everywhere and we all hope for the January rains to hold off so residents can line the downtown parade route, which winds through the city’s traditional Chinatown.

 Rituals to attract good luck and banish bad are played out in every Chinese home.
 At gatherings, families pass around small tokens, like oranges, which are believed to bring prosperity.
 They also give money to children in small, red envelopes.
 (Red is considered a lucky colour and is seen everywhere at this time of year.)
 Right before the New Year arrives, families do a thorough house clean, to sweep out any bad luck that accumulated the year before.
 Then they get to put up their feet and relax, because it is considered bad luck to clean during the New Year celebrations, lest any good luck be swept away.